JacobADevore/next-validenv/README.md

     }
   }

-  if (exposedServerEnvErrors.length > 0) {
+  // if one or more server environment variables are exposed to the client, throw an error if (exposedServerEnvErrors.length > 0) {
     console.error(
       "❌ You are exposing the following server-side environment variables to the client:\n",